martynr27/TSA-DOT/README.md

 ### **Mode 2 — Optimal Design (User-Defined Inputs)**

-Full optimisation mode using user-supplied storm events, topographic storage curves, and design parameter ranges.
+Full optimisation mode using user-supplied storm events, topographic depth-volume curves, and design parameter ranges.
 TSA-DOT evaluates all combinations and identifies the most effective TSA design based on the five metrics and user-defined weightings.

 **Purpose:** Designing and optimising new TSAs or retrofitting existing TSAs using site-specific data.